atlantis-jr/dtc-route-rationalization/README.md

 ## Overview

 This project implements a comprehensive framework for dynamic bus service rationalization designed to combat bus bunching and improve headway regularity in urban transit systems.
-The implementation is based on the research document "A Framework for Dynamic Bus Service Rationalization: A Phased Machine Learning Approach to Anti-Bunching and Headway Regularity."
+The implementation is based on the research document "A Framework for Dynamic Bus Service Rationalization: A Phased Machine Learning Approach to Anti-Bunching and Headway Regularity " which is prepared by us.

 ## Key Features